jan-khalid/robotCar/README.md

 ### A. Functions

-[Function 1: Going to a particular coordinate without obstacles]{.underline} requires QTI sensors as its main sensors.
+<span style="color: turquoise; text-decoration: underline;">Function 1: Going to a particular coordinate without obstacles</span> requires QTI sensors as its main sensors.
 There are four QTI sensors installed at the bottom of the vehicle, as shown in Figure 12.
-The front two QTI sensors are combined to detect the straight black line on the ground, ensuring the vehicles moves on a straight line.
+The front two QTI sensors are combined to detect the straight black line on the ground, ensuring the vehicle moves on a straight line.
 The QTI sensors installed under the motors are used to count the number of black lines passed in relation to a specific coordinate of the grid.

 ![Figure 12: QTI Sensors on the vehicle](https://drive.google.com/uc?id=1FJKUIaAnn5IztIYPLIugyGx5l2bZAYDu)